hardbyte/netchecks/docs/src/pages/docs/external-data.md

 ## Redaction

 By default, contexts are not included in the PolicyReport.
 This is to because they often include sensitive information such as passwords or tokens.
-For debugging purposes, you can disable this redaction by setting `disableRedaction: true` in the `spec` section of the NetworkAssertion.
+You can disable this redaction for debugging purposes by setting `disableRedaction: true` in the `spec` section of the NetworkAssertion.